-Spaghetti code is achieved when you have written code, supplement it and have to readapt it again and again every time the requirements change.
-Time passes by until a moment comes when it has to be rewritten from scratch.
+Spaghetti code arises when you have to supplement code and have to readapt it over and over, every time requirements change.
+Ultimately, the moment arrives when all code has to be rewritten from scratch.

-Cohesion and Coupling in Engineering Disciplines
+Cohesion and Coupling in Engineering

-If you think that the principles of strong cohesion and loose coupling apply only to programming, you are deeply mistaken.
-These are fundamental engineering principles you will come across in construction, machine building, electronics and thousands of other fields.
+If you think that the principles of strong cohesion and loose coupling apply only to programming, then you are seriously mistaken.
+These are fundamental engineering principles you will come across in construction, machine building, electronics and many other fields.

 Let’s take, for instance, a hard disk drive (HDD):

 It solves only one task doesn’t it?
 The hard disk solves the task of storing data.
 It does not cool down the computer, does not make sounds, has no computing power and is not used as a keyboard.
-It is connected to the computer with two cables only, i.e. it has a simple interface for access and is not bound to other peripherals.
-The hard disk works separately and other devices aren’t concerned about how it works exactly.
+It is connected to the computer with two cables only, i.e. it has a simple interface for access and is not connected to other peripherals.
+The hard disk works separately and other devices aren’t concerned about how exactly it works.
 The CPU commands it to "read" and it reads, then it commands it to "write" and it writes.
-How exactly it does this remains hidden inside it.
+How exactly it does this remains hidden inside.
 Different models can work in different ways, but that is their own concern.
 You can see that the CPU has strong cohesion, loose coupling, good abstraction and good encapsulation.
-This is how you should implement your classes – they must do only one thing, do it well, bind them minimally to other classes (or not link them at all whenever that’s possible), have a clear interface and good abstraction and to hide the details of their internal workings.
+This is how you should implement your classes – they must do only one thing and do that well, you have to bind them minimally to other classes (or not bind them at all whenever that’s possible), they must have a clear interface, good abstraction and hide the details of their internal workings.

-Here is another example: imagine what would happen, if the processor, the hard disk, the CD-ROM drive and the keyboard were soldered to the motherboard of the computer.
+Here is another example: imagine what would happen if the processor, the hard disk, the CD-ROM drive and the keyboard were soldered to the motherboard of the computer.
 It would mean that if any part of the keyboard were broken, you would have to throw away the whole computer.
 You can see how hardware cannot work well with tight coupling and weak cohesion.
 The same applies to software.

 Object-Oriented Modeling (OOM)

-Suppose we have a problem or task to solve.
-The problem usually comes from the real word.
-It exists in a reality we are going to call its surrounding environment.
+If we have a problem to solve or task to perform, then the problem usually comes from the real word.
+It exists within a reality that we call the surrounding environment.

-Object-oriented modeling (OOM) is a process associated with OOP where all objects related to the problem we are solving are brought out (a model is created).
-Only the classes' characteristics, which are important for solving this particular problem, are elicited.
-The rest are ignored.
-That way, we create a new reality, a simplified version of the original one (its model), such that it allows us to solve the problem or task.
+Object-oriented modeling (OOM) is a process associated with OOP, where all objects related to the problem are considered (a model is created) and only the classes' characteristics, which are important for solving the problem are brought out.
+The rest is ignored.
+In that way, we create a new reality, a simplified version of the original (the model), such that it allows solving the problem or performing the task at hand.

-For example, if we model a ticketing system, the important characteristics of a passenger could be their name, their age, whether they use a discount and whether they are male or female (if we sell sleeping berths).
-A passenger has many other not important characteristics we aren’t concerned about, such as the color of their eyes, what shoe size they wear, what books they like or what beer they drink.
+For example, if we model a ticketing system, then the important characteristics of passengers could be their name, their age, whether they use a discount and whether they are male or female.
+A passenger has many other, not important characteristics that we aren’t concerned about, such as the color of their eyes, what shoe size they wear, what books they like or what beer they drink.

-By modeling, a simplified model of reality is created in order to solve a specific task.
-In object-oriented modeling, the model is created by means of OOP: via classes, class attributes, class methods, objects, relations between classes, etc. Let’s scrutinize this process.
+By modeling, a simplified reality is created, in order to solve a specific task.
+In object-oriented modeling, the model is created by means of OOP: using classes, class attributes, class methods, objects, relations between classes, etc. Let’s scrutinize this process.

 Steps in Object-Oriented Modeling

-Object-oriented modeling is usually performed in these steps:
+Object-oriented modeling is usually performed by these steps:

 Identification of classes.